MuftiAnees/Selenium/Selenium/QA Server/Features.md

 4. [ ] Add CSV Support.
 5. [ ] Add a "Detector" to find the word loading.
 If it is found do `sleep.(5)` then loop this until it is found or if it is not found for "x" number of times display an error/warning
 6. [x] Add a looping feature so all the links of a module can be pasted in a place and it checks all of them one by one.
+7. [ ] Link to add values in a word file using Python: https://python-docx.readthedocs.io/en/latest/